 Create Azure Service Health alerts to be notified when Azure problems affect you

 We recommend setting up Azure Service Health alerts so you're notified when Azure service problems affect you.
 Azure Service Health is a free service that provides personalized guidance and support when you're affected by an Azure service problem.
 Advisor identifies subscriptions that don't have alerts configured and recommends configuring them.

 Configure Traffic Manager endpoints for resiliency

-If a Traffic Manager profile is configured for geographic routing, then traffic is routed to endpoints based on defined regions.
-If a region fails, there is no pre-defined failover.
-Having an endpoint where the Regional Grouping is configured to "All (World)" will avoid traffic being dropped and improve service availability.
-Advisor identifies Traffic Manager profiles configured for geographic routing where there is no endpoint configured to have the Regional Grouping as "All (World)".
-It recommends changing the configuration to make an endpoint "All (World).
+If a Traffic Manager profile is configured for geographic routing, traffic is routed to endpoints based on defined regions.
+If a region fails, there's no predefined failover.
+If you have an endpoint where the Regional Grouping is configured to All (World), you can avoid dropped traffic and improve service availability.
+Advisor identifies Traffic Manager profiles configured for geographic routing where there's no endpoint configured to have the Regional Grouping as All (World).
+It recommends changing the configuration to make an endpoint All (World).

-Use soft delete on your Azure Storage Account to save and recover data after accidental overwrite or deletion
+Use soft delete on your Azure storage account to save and recover data after accidental overwrite or deletion

 Configure your VPN gateway to active-active for connection resiliency